WUSTL-Biol4220/home/course_project.md

 ## Project approval

 Students will describe the scope and goals of their proposed project in a 1-page document.
 Upload the document to `docs/proposal_yourname_biol4220_F2024.pdf` in your pipeline project repository.
 This document should be online for meeting with the instructor for project approval.
-All projects **must get approval from the instructor by Oct 23 2024**.
+All projects **must get approval from the instructor by Oct 22 2025**.

 For **Phylogenetic Pipeline** projects, the instructor must approve of the 2+ new pipeline features you plan to add and what dataset you plan to analyze.

 For **Custom Pipelne** projects, the instructor must approve the entire project, including the general pipeline that you plan to build and the dataset that you plan to analyze.

+## Project grade breakdown

+The pipeline project has five major parts, each worth different amounts of the project grade: proposal (10%), presentation (20%), documentation (15%), report (25%), code (40%).
+A penalty of -5% points is applied to the project grade for each day it is late.

 ## Important dates

+- We will overview the pipeline projects on **Oct 01 2025**.
-- Pipeline features and datasets approved by the instructor by **Oct 23 2024**.
+- Pipeline features and datasets approved by the instructor by **Oct 22 2025**.
-- Students will present their work to the class on **Dec 02 2024** and **Dec 04 2024**.
+- Students will present their work to the class on **Dec 01 2025** and **Dec 03 2025**.
-- Grading of project repositories will begin on **Dec 09 2022**.
+- Grading of project repositories will begin on **Dec 08 2025**.
 All pipeline materials must be uploaded to your GitHub repository at this time.